What I Misunderstood About Adoption—And, Well, All Parenting

 • We read books…

-• We talked to and interviewed friends who had adopted…
+• We talked to friends who had adopted…

-• We took classes to help learn how to help our four older biological children adapt to having new siblings…
+• We took classes to learn how to help our four older biological children adapt to having new siblings

-All this was in an effort to find out how to best parent, discipline, and raise a child (or children in our case) from another culture who had experienced the loss of their first family.
+All this was an effort to find out how to best parent, discipline, and raise a child (or children in our case) from another culture who had experienced the loss of their first family.
 Our focus was almost entirely on how to adapt our parenting style.
-We already understood that traditional parenting would not cut it with children from a background of trauma.
+We already understood that traditional parenting would not be as helpful with children from a background of trauma.

 What we didn’t realize about our adoption journey